gayathripittu/Database_Administrator_Projects/Query_Optimization/readme.md

 Using a stored procedure (**GetDiscountedProducts**) centralizes and optimizes query execution, promoting reusability and easier maintenance.
 <a name="employ-stored-procedures-for-reusability-and-maintainability"></a>

-### Avoid Multiple OR Conditions in the WHERE Clause
+### 9.Avoid Multiple OR Conditions in the WHERE Clause
 #### Unoptimized <br>
 ```sql
 SELECT *